genn-team/ml_genn/docs/usage/callbacks_recording.rst

     SpikeRecorder(input, neuron_filter=[True]*10) # Only record from the first 10 neurons in a 1D population
     SpikeRecorder(input, neuron_filter=np.s_[0::2]) # Only record from every other neuron in a 1D population

-Because, in networks such as convolution neural networks, populations can have multidimensional shapes this syntax also extends to multiple dimensions in the same w ay as numpy arrays, for example:
+Because, in networks such as convolutional neural networks, populations can have multidimensional shapes this syntax also extends to multiple dimensions in the same way as numpy arrays, for example:

 ..  code-block:: python